roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 Don't ever start working on a PR before the connected issue is in the "To do" column of the Kanban board, because it means there is no adopted solution so you will most likely lose your time.

+## About discussions

+We live in a World where the volume of information and communication has become overwhelming and humans don't have the bandwidth to process all of it.
+Too much communication, endless threads and unregulated conversations are actively harming communication by diluting important information and exhausting the reader. **Discussion is solely meant to reach an understanding and proceed to actionable decisions**.

+For chat or general questions, please use the [discussions](https://github.com/Aurelien-Pierre/R-Darktable/discussions) feature.

+In PR and issues, please try to stay concise and on-point :

+* Lists of technical details (like OS, use of OpenCL, screen size, etc.) should make use of bullet lists.
+* Screenshots and drawings can go a long way.
+* If you are replying to a particular point or person, quote the section of text you are replying to.

 # Bugs

 R&Darktable puts a different interface on top of darktable's core.
 If you face bugs only affecting the GUI, they most likely belong to R&Darktable's bug tracker.
 If you face bugs affecting picture processing (garbled output, crash during image processing, styles and presets issues, etc.), they most likely belong to upstream darktable's bug tracker.